Dampier, Western Australia: History

 The town derives its name from its location on Dampier Island 3 km off the Pilbara Coast and part of the Dampier Archipelago, both named after the English navigator William Dampier.
 In 1963, the island became an artificial peninsula when it was connected to the mainland by a causeway for a road and railway.
 In 1979, Dampier Peninsular was renamed after Mt Burrup, the highest peak on the island, which had been named after Henry Burrup, a Union Bank clerk murdered in 1885 at Roebourne.

 In 1699, Dampier, in command of the 26-gun warship HMS Roebuck on a mission to explore the coast of New Holland, following the Dutch route to the Indies, passed between Dirk Hartog Island and the Western Australian mainland into what he called Shark Bay.
 He then followed the coast northeast, on 21 August 1699, reaching the Dampier Archipelago, which he explored, naming Rosemary Island.
 He continued to Lagrange Bay, just south of what is now Roebuck Bay, before sailing for Timor.

 The town was built from 1965 onwards, to serve the railway transporting iron ore from Tom Price and Paraburdoo.
-By 1968, the further expansion of Dampier had been constrained by geographical factors and a new town of Karratha was established on the mainland as a result.
+By 1968, the further expansion of Dampier had been constrained by geographical factors, and a new town of Karratha was established on the mainland as a result.

 Environment

 The Burrup Peninsula, or Murujuga, which means "Hip Bone Sticking Out" in the Yaburrara language, is home to what is believed to be the largest collection of petroglyphs (ancient rock art) in the world.

 There are 42 other islands in the Dampier Archipelago.
-There is a hugely diverse marine ecosystem around the islands, including whales, dugongs, turtles, coral and sponges.
+There is a hugely diverse marine ecosystem around the islands, including whales, dugongs, turtles, coral, and sponges.
 Green turtles, (Chelonia mydas) are known to nest in the Dampier Archipelago.

 Climate

 Under the Köppen climate classification, Dampier has a desert climate (BWh).
 The annual average rainfall is 272.2 mm, which would make it a semi-arid climate, except, like Alice Springs, its high evapotranspiration (or its aridity) makes it a desert climate.
-Dampier has extremely hot and humid summers with dewpoints exceeding 24 C. Having over 3,700 hours of annual sunshine, it is one of the sunniest places in Australia and in the world; its sunshine hours approach those of Aswan in Egypt.
+Dampier has extremely hot and humid summers with dewpoints exceeding 24 C. Having over 3,700 hours of annual sunshine, it is one of the sunniest places in Australia and the world; its sunshine hours approach those of Aswan in Egypt.